lindsay-stevens/odk_tools/docs/user_guide.md

 "61221".
 The specified languages must match the language names used in the XLSForm.

-The option "nest output" is to simplify the complete replacement (or fresh setup) of an ODK forms deployment on an Android device.
-By nesting the forms inside "odk/forms", users can take the produced zip file, put it in the root storage folder and unzip it without having to launch ODK or create folders.
+The options "collect settings" and "nest output" are intended to simplify the complete replacement (or fresh setup) of an ODK forms deployment on an Android device.
+By replicating the app storage organisation, users can take the produced zip file, put it in the root storage folder and unzip it without having to launch ODK or create folders.
+The "collect settings" can be used independently of the "nest output" option.